DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 ## Streaming a G-Code Program to Grbl

 Here we will describe two different streaming methods for Grbl GUIs.
 One of the main problems with streaming to Grbl is the USB port itself.
-Arduinos and most all micro controllers use a USB-to-serial converter chip that, at times, behaves strangely and not typically how you'd expect, like USB packet buffering and delays that can wreak havoc to a streaming protocol.
+Arduinos and most all microcontrollers use a USB-to-serial converter chip that, at times, behaves strangely and not typically how you'd expect, like USB packet buffering and delays that can wreak havoc to a streaming protocol.
 Another problem is how to deal with some of the latency and oddities of the PCs themselves, because none of them are truly real-time and always create micro-delays when executing other tasks.
 Regardless, we've come up with ways to ensure the G-code stream is reliable and simple.

 The following streaming protocols require tracking the **response messages** to determine when to send the next g-code line.
 All **push messages** are not counted toward the streaming protocol and should be handled separately.
 All real-time command characters can be sent at any time and are never placed in Grbl's RX serial buffer.
-They are intercepted as they come in and simply sets  flags for Grbl to execute them.
+They are intercepted as they come in and simply set flags for Grbl to execute them.

 #### Streaming Protocol: Simple Send-Response _[Recommended]_
 The send-response streaming protocol is the most fool-proof and simplest method to stream a G-code program to Grbl.
 The host PC interface simply sends a line of G-code to Grbl and waits for an `ok` or `error:` **response message** before sending the next line of G-code.
 So, no matter if Grbl needs to wait for room in the look-ahead planner buffer to finish parsing and executing the last line of G-code or if the host computer is busy doing something, this guarantees both to the host PC and Grbl, the programmed G-code has been sent and received properly.
 An example of this protocol is published in our `simple_stream.py` script in our repository.

 However, it's also the slowest of three outlined streaming protocols.
 Grbl essentially has two buffers between the execution of steps and the host PC interface.
 One of them is the serial receive buffer.
 This briefly stores up to 128 characters of data received from the host PC until Grbl has time to fetch and parse the line of G-code.
 The other buffer is the look-ahead planner buffer.
 This buffer stores up to 16 line motions that are acceleration-planned and optimized for step execution.
 Since the send-response protocol receives a line of G-code while the host PC waits for a response, Grbl's serial receive buffer is usually empty and under-utilized.
 If Grbl is actively running and executing steps, Grbl will immediately begin to execute and empty the look-ahead planner buffer, while it sends the response to the host PC, waits for the next line from the host PC, upon receiving it, parse and plan it, and add it to the end of the look-ahead buffer.

 Although this communication lag may take only a fraction of a second, there is a cumulative effect, because there is a lag with every G-code block sent to Grbl.
 In certain scenarios, like a G-code program containing lots of sequential, very short, line segments with high feed rates, the cumulative lag can be large enough to empty and starve the look-ahead planner buffer within this time.
 This could lead to start-stop motion when the streaming can't keep up with G-code program execution.
-Also, since Grbl can only plan and optimize what's in the look-ahead planner buffer, the performance through these types of motions will never be full-speed, because look-ahead buffer will always be partially full when using this streaming method.
+Also, since Grbl can only plan and optimize what's in the look-ahead planner buffer, the performance through these types of motions will never be full-speed, because the look-ahead buffer will always be partially full when using this streaming method.
 If your expected application doesn't contain a lot of these short line segments with high feed rates, this streaming protocol should be more than adequate for a vast majority of applications, is very robust, and is a quick way to get started.

 #### Streaming Protocol: Character-Counting _[**Recommended with Reservation**]_

 To get the best of both worlds, the simplicity and reliability of the send-response method and assurance of maximum performance with software flow control, we came up with a simple character-counting protocol for streaming a G-code program to Grbl.
 It works like the send-response method, where the host PC sends a line of G-code for Grbl to execute and waits for a `response message`, but, rather than needing special XON/XOFF characters for flow control, this protocol simply uses Grbl's responses as a way to reliably track how much room there is in Grbl's serial receive buffer.
 An example of this protocol is outlined in the `stream.py` streaming script in our repo.
-This protocol is particular useful for very fast machines like laser cutters.
+This protocol is particularly useful for very fast machines like laser cutters.

 The main difference between this protocol and the others is the host PC needs to maintain a standing count of how many characters it has sent to Grbl and then subtract the number of characters corresponding to the line executed with each Grbl response.
 Suppose there is a short G-code program that has 5 lines with 25, 40, 31, 58, and 20 characters (counting the line feed and carriage return characters too).
 We know Grbl has a 128 character serial receive buffer, and the host PC can send up to 128 characters without overflowing the buffer.
-If we let the host PC send as many complete lines as we can without over flowing Grbl's serial receive buffer, the first three lines of 25, 40, and 31 characters can be sent for a total of 96 characters.
+If we let the host PC send as many complete lines as we can without overflowing Grbl's serial receive buffer, the first three lines of 25, 40, and 31 characters can be sent for a total of 96 characters.
 When Grbl sends a **response message**, we know the first line has been processed and is no longer in the serial read buffer.
 As it stands, the serial read buffer now has the 40 and 31 character lines in it for a total of 71 characters.
 The host PC needs to then determine if it's safe to send the next line without overflowing the buffer.
 With the next line at 58 characters and the serial buffer at 71 for a total of 129 characters, the host PC will need to wait until more room has cleared from the serial buffer.
 When the next Grbl **response message** comes in, the second line has been processed and only the third 31 character line remains in the serial buffer.
 At this point, it's safe to send the remaining last two 58 and 20 character lines of the g-code program for a total of 110.

 While seemingly complicated, this character-counting streaming protocol is extremely effective in practice.
 It always ensures Grbl's serial read buffer is filled, while never overflowing it.
 It maximizes Grbl's performance by keeping the look-ahead planner buffer full by better utilizing the bi-directional data flow of the serial port, and it's fairly simple to implement as our `stream.py` script illustrates.
 We have stress-tested this character-counting protocol to extremes and it has not yet failed.
 Seemingly, only the speed of the serial connection is the limit.